Embird Embroidery Software

 6. Save Design

 Generate stitches for all three objects.
-The design is finished now.
-Save design into Studio *.EOF file.
-Use the main menu > Design > Compile and Put into Embird Editor command to place design into Editor for saving in desired embroidery format.
-If you are not registered user of Sfumato Stitch, this command is disabled.
+The design is now finished and you can save the design into a Studio *.EOF file.
+Use the main menu > Design > Compile and Put into Embird Editor command to place the design into the Editor for saving in the desired embroidery format.
+If you are not a registered user of Sfumato Stitch, this command is disabled.

 Complete Sfumato Stitch design made with masks

-7. Another Example of Using Sfumato with Mask
+7. Another Example of Using Sfumato with a Mask

 The mask feature allows us to achieve two goals:

-1. Avoid tediuous digitizing of each individual object by making just one common Sfumato object.
+1. Avoid the tedious digitizing of each individual object by making just one common Sfumato object.

 Sfumato Stitch - Original raster image with white background

-Image contains fine lines in black and gray shades, the background is white.
+The image contains fine lines in black and gray shades; the background is white.
 We want this design to be stitched in a single color (black).

-Import image into Studio.
-Adjust its size to fit the hoop or resize it to a proper size.
-Then create Sfumato object with Sfumato tool.
-In the example shown below, Sfumato object is of simple rectangular shape.
-It includes also the background area.
-Select basic color for the object (black).
-If we use default parameters setting, generated stitches cover whole area of the Sfumato object (including background) and there are 5 shades of gray thread used in this object.
+Import the image into Studio.
+Adjust its size to fit the hoop or resize it to the proper dimensions.
+Then, create a Sfumato object with the Sfumato tool.
+In the example shown below, the Sfumato object is a simple rectangular shape.
+It also includes the background area.
+Select a basic color for the object (black).
+If we use the default parameter settings, the generated stitches will cover the whole area of the Sfumato object (including the background), and there will be 5 shades of gray used in this object.

 Sfumato Stitch - Design with stitches in 5 gray tones and with background filled with stitches

-Design with stitches in 5 gray tones and with background filled with stitches
+Design with stitches in 5 gray tones and with the background filled with stitches

-We need to eliminate the background with use of the Color Mask .
-However, program cannot distinguish white color from the scale of gray tones used in the image.
-Color Mask in Sfumato is based on the chromatic component of the color.
+We need to eliminate the background using the Color Mask.
+However, the program cannot distinguish white color from the scale of gray tones used in the image.
+The Color Mask in Sfumato is based on the chromatic component of the color.
 The brightness component is ignored.
-Therefore, black and white are regarded as just a different shades of gray and they cannot be separated with use of the Color Mask.
+Therefore, black and white are regarded as just different shades of gray and cannot be separated using the Color Mask.

-We will use the image Background Filters to change white to some other color and thus allow Color Mask to separate black details from the colored background.
+We will use the image Background Filters to change white to some other color, thus allowing the Color Mask to separate black details from the colored background.

-Yellow-Blue balance of highlighted areas (white areas, in this case) in Background Filters panel was adjusted so that background is yellow now.
+The Yellow-Blue balance of the highlight areas (white areas, in this case) in the Background Filters panel was adjusted so that the background is now yellow.

 Sfumato Stitch - Image with yellow-blue balance moved towards the yellow tones

-Image with yellow-blue balance moved towards the yellow tones
+Image with the yellow-blue balance moved towards the yellow tones

 Sfumato Stitch - Two masks are set.
 Mask no.1 is activated

-Generate stitches .
-Finished design has only one color and the background is eliminated.
+Generate stitches.
+The finished design has only one color, and the background is eliminated.

 Sfumato Stitch - Finished single-color design